galvestontx/malicious_prosecution/README.md

 In addition to publishing police statements (which are attached as Exhibit 3-6 in File 1 of 9), the [audio](https://github.com/galvestontx/malicious_prosecution/blob/cee3feb0e13e67209791023ee602ef2bd3e9ee39/First_Call.m4a) for the Emergency Call Transcription (Exhibit-A transcription) is available for download.

 ***COUNTY OF LEAGUED CITIES***
-Intention to Petition for the Annexation of Precinct 1, Precinct 3, and Precinct 4, as a county separate from Galveston County been conveyed.
+Petition for the Annexation of Precinct 1, Precinct 3, and Precinct 4, as a county separate from Galveston County is underway.

 We will be reaching out to respective commissioner's in the coming weeks.